henryhansen23/Indoor-reconstruction-plus-plus/README.md

 This program processes all collected point cloud data and IMU data in a data folder.
 Datapackets are turned into fragments and each fragment is then visualized.
-The odometry translation between the fragments is estimated with ICP.
+The odometry translation between the fragments is estimated with non-linear ICP.
 A rough computation time estimate for odometry is 1 minute for every 5 meters.
-The estimated translations are used for initial alignment in the ICP alignment of the fragments.
+The estimated translations are used for initial alignment for the Generalized ICP whichs align the fragments.

 To reconstruct the captured scene, run the "reconstruct"-execuatable by: